Skip to main content

 4. Data deposition and archiving offered by CLARIN is most successful where the applicable standards are adhered to.
 To this end, CLARIN centres that offer data deposition should publish information about what data formats they accept (unconditionally or conditionally) or discourage.

-CLARIN Standards Committee – information
+CLARIN Standards and Interoperability Committee – information

 • to collect, consolidate and prepare for publication in a single place its findings and recommendations related to standards;